-The Export Control Coordinators, in consultation with the Empowered Official, the Export Control Liaisons, and other applicable offices, develop, implement, and maintain an appropriate University training program on export control/OFAC compliance.
-The training program includes both basic and advanced information and both in-person and online training.
-In addition, Export Control Liaisons are trained on the use of Visual Compliance software relevant to their needs.
-The Export Control Coordinators are also responsible for the development and maintenance of a University website devoted to export control/OFAC compliance to be used as a substantive resource for members of the University community.
+The Export Control Coordinators, in consultation with the Empowered Officials, the Export Control Liaisons, and other applicable offices, develop, implement, and maintain an appropriate University training program on export control/OFAC compliance.
+Export Control Liaisons are trained on the use of Descartes Visual Compliance software relevant to their needs.
+The Export Control Coordinators are responsible for the development and maintenance of a University website devoted to export control/OFAC compliance.